Skip to Content

 The Blog Writer workflow consists of the following steps:

-1. Parallel research phase:
+1. Research phase:

 Running the example

-# Install dependencies pnpm install # Set your OpenAI API key export OPENAI_API_KEY=<your_api_key> # Run the example pnpm run start
+# Navigate to the example directory cd examples/blog-writer # Install dependencies pnpm install # Set your API keys export ANTHROPIC_API_KEY=<your_anthropic_api_key> export PERPLEXITY_API_KEY=<your_perplexity_api_key> # Optional: For catalog search export GENSX_API_KEY=<your_gensx_api_key> export GENSX_PROJECT=<your_project_name> export GENSX_ENV=development # Run the example pnpm run start

 Key patterns